scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 [_Learn more about SCAMPER - Wikipedia_](https://en.wikipedia.org/wiki/SCAMPER)

-What if we apply _SCAMPER_ songwriting?
+What if we apply _SCAMPER_ to songwriting?

 1. **Substitute**: Consider replacing or substituting elements of the song, such as lyrics, chords, or instruments, to explore new creative possibilities.
 2. **Combine**: Explore how different musical elements, such as melodies, rhythms, or harmonies, can be combined in unique ways to create a fresh sound.